Alexandremerancienne/SoftDesk/README.md

 # SoftDesk

-**SoftDesk is a Django RESTful API for managing to-do lists within IT Teams:**
+SoftDesk is a Django RESTful API for managing to-do lists within IT Teams.

+# Description

 * Access is granted to authenticated users via JSON Web Tokens (JWTs);